The full list

 + LP

-Two singles (and a third only released as a promo) appeared for this group, all covers of popular songs played rather well, and both were probably issued around 1971.
+Just a few singles (some of which only released as jukebox promo issues) appeared for this group, all covers of popular songs played rather well, and all were issued around 1971.

-Only one of their four known songs is original, And the day will be so kind, while there are two Uriah Heep's covers and one by Graham Nash.
+Among the songs they recorded, And the day will be so kind is an original, while there are two Uriah Heep's covers and one by Graham Nash.
 Their style is hard prog with a good use of organ.

 Two instrumental LP's were also issued under the name Blue Sharks, and some say that behind this name hid the composer Stelvio Cipriani, as many of the tracks are credited to his nickname Ipcress.
 The albums are Funny walk (Leonardi L 20) and It became crystal (Leonardi SL 27), and both came out in the early 70's.